pallaviborwake/java-challenge/README.md

 - Would have Implement logging using spring AOP
 - Would have implement spring actuator for checking health and monitoring
 - Would have modify the code to pass code quality as per sonar standred
+- Would have implement testcase for other class aprat from Controller and Service class
   #### How to access Apis
   #### Step 1:Login
   - For Login has two role